If you’re looking for things to do in Fayetteville, you’ve landed on the right page of this big ‘ole World Wide Web book.

 North Carolina has a history as a producer of naval stores (such as turpentine, tar, pitch, and rosin).
 These items all came from the state’s pine forests.
 The state nickname, Tarheel, undoubtedly derived from this.

-Holiday Inn & Suites Fayetteville W-Fort Bragg Area is an excellent choice for access to Lake Rim Park and Fort Bragg.
+Holiday Inn & Suites Fayetteville W-Fort Bragg Area is an excellent choice to access Lake Rim Park and Fort Bragg.
 Amenities include a business center, a restaurant, a bar, a fitness center, and an outdoor swimming pool.

 7. Cape Fear River Trail